 Camp: Upper Ledges – mile 151.9, river right.
 It was lovely camping on the flat Muav ledges that line the river.
 At night, the crew lit a watermelon fire and floated it down the river to the group camped at the Ledges campsite downstream.

 Havasupai lands are adjacent to GC National Park.
-The village, called Supai, has a small café, a tourist lodge, post office, school, church, clinic, police station, and general store.
-It is only accessible by foot on a 8-mile trail from the rim, horseback or helicopter.
+The village, called Supai, has a small café, a tourist lodge, a post office, a school, a church, a clinic, a police station, and a general store.
+It is only accessible by foot on an 8-mile trail from the rim, horseback or helicopter.

 After the village, reach the iconic twin Havasu Falls, then the campground and finally climb down through the travertine tunnels using chains to below the 200’ high Mooney Falls.